GodwinJacobR/Automate-Azure-VM-Start-Stop-using-tags/README.md

 Since Azure charges Virtual Machines for every hour it is running, stopping these VMs during non-business hours can save huge money.

+All you have to do is schedule the script in Azure Automation and add a tag to your VM like below with the deisred time

+VMStartTimeinUTC : 09:00
+ShutdownTimeinUTC : 20:00